 Each faculty member posts office hours during which they are available to discuss individual problems relating to a student's academic progress.
 Students are encouraged to take full advantage of the advisory assistance of the faculty.

 Grading

-Final grades are mailed at the end of each quarter by the Registrar's Office.
+Final grades are mailed at the end of each quarter.
 Grades will not be issued orally.

 Description of Grades